PoCInnovation/DagViz/README.md

 ## How does it work?

-[Explain how this project is working]
+The objective of this project is to display any infos about Go program using dags.

 ## Getting Started

 ### Installation

-[Explain how to install all of the project's dependencies]
+You needed to install [Go](https://go.dev/doc/install).
 ### Quickstart

-[Explain how to run this project]
+You must clone the repo using :`git clone git@github.com:PoCInnovation/DagViz.git`

+To run the tests :`go test ./test` at the root of the repo.

 ### Usage

-[Explain how to use this project]
+Use the command : `go run . ($CueProgram)` to get any info you need about your Cue program

 ## Get involved